-Your telephone rings or you get a text notification interrupting you.
+Your phone rings or you get a text notification interrupting you.
 You rush to answer and – it is a telemarketer!

 Tired of these interruptions?
 Sign up on the Wisconsin Do Not Call Registry.
 It is a free service available to residential landline and mobile telephone customers in Wisconsin.